 - Noisier and less eco-friendly than traditional brushes

 Bristle Material and Length

 Artificial brushes usually have synthetic bristles.
 Metal or wire bristles will damage the fibres of your artificial lawn.
-Bristles made from polyamide or nylon work well on artificial lawns.
-They are sufficiently stiff, without damaging the lawn.
+Bristles made from polyamide or nylon work well on artificial grass.
+They are sufficiently stiff to remove debris without damaging the lawn.

 Brushes for artificial turf can have either straight or curved bristles.
 Straighter bristles make it easier to sweep up large pieces of debris in open areas, while curved bristles are designed for awkward areas and can capture smaller bits of debris too.